-The purpose of the project is to understand how automated vehicles will fit into our future urban mobility needs and the barriers that need to be overcome before these vehicles become a reality on our roads.
-It’s not about developing new technologies, but improving our understanding of the public and industry perception and acceptance of automated vehicles.
+The purpose of the project is to understand how autonomous vehicles will fit into our future urban mobility and logistics needs and the societal, technical and legal barriers that need to be overcome before these vehicles can become a reality on our roads.
+It’s less about developing new technologies, and more on improving our understanding of the public and industry perception and acceptance of autonomous vehicles.

-The GATEway project is led by world-renowned TRL, which has been working on the development of automated vehicles for more than fifty years.
-TRL is leading three of the six project work packages and providing support for the others.
+The GATEway Project is led by TRL (the Transport Research Laboratory), which has been working on the development of automated vehicles for more than 50 years.

 - The Royal Borough of Greenwich: the local authority and smart city partner, providing the venue for the trial and looking at the wider implications for city authorities.

-- Westfield Sportscars: is responsible for the procurement and build of the shuttle vehicles and overall systems integration.
+- Westfield: is responsible for the procurement and build of the shuttles and overall systems integration.

 The project is joint-funded by government and industry.
-It has received £5.5 million in funding from the Department for Transport (DfT) and the Department for Business, Innovation & Skills (BIS) through Innovate UK and is supported by the Centre for Connected and Autonomous Vehicles (CCAV), which is the UK government policy unit set up to drive the governments activity on connected and autonomous vehicles.
+It has received £5.5 million in funding from the Business, Energy and Industrial Strategy (BEIS) and the Department for Transport (DfT) through Innovate UK.
+It is further supported by the Centre for Connected and Autonomous Vehicles (CCAV), which is the UK government policy unit set up to drive the government’s activities on connected and autonomous vehicles.
 This funding is supported by an additional £2.5 million from the commercial organisations within the GATEway consortium.

-GATEway is one of three projects awarded by Innovate UK under its £10m competition entitled ‘Introducing driverless cars to UK roads’.
-The other two projects include UK Autodrive in Coventry and Milton Keynes, and Venturer in Bristol.
+GATEway is one of three projects awarded by Innovate UK under its competition entitled ‘Introducing driverless cars to UK roads’.
+The other two projects are UK Autodrive in Coventry and Milton Keynes, and Venturer in Bristol.

-All projects have been defined independently and are not dependent on one another to succeed.
-However, at the same time, we will all face similar challenges so we’re keen to collaborate where possible.
+All three projects were defined independently and are not reliant on one another to succeed.
+However, all three projects face similar challenges so we are collaborating where possible.